davidlamys/SPWeatherApp/README.md

   - expose API to store CoreData Objects when receiving POSO [ ]
   - expose API to fetch CoreData Object [ ]
   - delete associated image object when user is deleted [ ]

+## Retrospective 20 May ##
+- Could have saved alot more time if I had used a library to populate the avatar
+- Spikes are really useful when there is not much existing structure
+- Learnt codable which is powerful and flexible
+- The decision to 'save' time intially by rolling out local persistence with userDefaults instead of a proper DB Layer proves to be costly for the use experience as data size grows.
+- Could have done a better job breaking down Phase 1 into more steps.
+- XCTest may seem to run faster but it is definitely harder to be descriptive and to maintain readability